Teplitsa/Leyka/README.txt

 5. The plugin start page (a console)

 == Changelog ==
+= 3.15 =
+* New: admin menu refactored (shortened).
+* New: now Star template text styles are irrelevant of current website theme.
+* New: Sber callbacks for recurring transaction errors handling improved.
+* New: now Donor's reason to cancel a recurring subscription is saved in the subscription Donation metadata.
+* Fix: YooKassa YooMoney payments bug - "yoomoney" error fixed.
+* Fix: Polylang compatibility bug fixed.
+~ Tweak: CSS for some new admin pages optimized.

 = 3.14 =
 * New: now Extensions Controller & Render support the case of Extension w/o options.
 * New: Yandex.Kassa to YooKassa - gateway renaming & logo changes.